Gamini Kularatne

 Corporal Gamini Kularatne PWV, SLSR (S/34553) (ගාමිණී කුලරත්න; 4 September 1966 – 14 July 1991) (commonly known as Hasalaka Gamini or Hasalaka Sri Lankan Hero) was a Sri Lankan soldier.
-He was the first recipient of the Parama Weera Vibhushanaya, the highest award for gallantry awarded by the Sri Lanka Army for his actions during the Elephant Pass Siege, in which he was killed.
+He was the first recipient of the Parama Weera Vibhushanaya, the highest award for gallantry awarded by the Sri Lanka Army, for his actions during the Elephant Pass Siege, in which he was killed.

 Early life

 Gamini Kularatne was the second son of a family of four brothers and a sister.
-He obtained his primary education at Ranasinghe Premadasa Madhya Maha Vidyalaya at Hasalaka (farming hamlet in the salubrious Kandy District of Sri Lanka).
-Some claim that he was a survivor of the Aranthalawa Massacre on 2 June 1987 as Mahiyangane Dhammajothi Thero.
-After seeing the brutality of the Tiger massacre he pleaded with the chief Thero and left robes to join the Sri Lanka Army on 27 August 1987 with the blessings of his father S.G.
+He obtained his primary education at Ranasinghe Premadasa Madhya Maha Vidyalaya at Hasalaka (a farming hamlet in the salubrious Kandy District of Sri Lanka).
+Some claim that he was a survivor of the Aranthalawa Massacre on 2 June 1987 while known as Mahiyangane Dhammajothi Thero.
+After seeing the brutality of the Tiger massacre he pleaded with the chief Thero and relinquished robes to join the Sri Lanka Army on 27 August 1987 with the blessings of his father S.G.
 Babanis and mother S.G.
 Juliet.